wikimedia/pywikibot/tests/README.rst

 Specific tests
 --------------

-Individual test components can be run using unittest, nosetests, or pwb.
+Individual test components can be run using unittest, pytest or pwb.
 With -lang and -family or -site options pwb can be used to specify a site.